mpawlega/creative-coding/Cosmic_Interlude/README.txt

 Run the project from within TouchDesigner.
 If using Augmenta interaction, ensure the simulator is properly configured and running before starting the TouchDesigner file.
-Ensure Augmenta_Input container External .tox Path points to Augmenta Simulator file "Augmenta_Input wth SOPS.tox".
+Ensure Augmenta_Input container External .tox Path points to Augmenta Simulator file "Augmenta_Input_with_SOPS.tox".